RGL

 Solving Inverse PDE Problems using Grid-Free Monte Carlo Estimators

-To appear in Transactions on Graphics (Proceedings of SIGGRAPH Asia 2024)
+In Transactions on Graphics (Proceedings of SIGGRAPH Asia 2024)

 We apply our inverse PDE solver to a 2D electrical impedance tomography experiment [Hauptmann et al .
 2017], in which an electric current flows through a saline-filled water tank containing conducting objects of different sizes (photographs in middle).
 The marker in the middle indicates the center.
 Injecting a current using 2 of 16 uniformly spaced electrodes at the tank boundary generates a measurable voltage difference at the other electrodes, and injecting at various locations produces a matrix 𝑒ref of measurements.
 The objective of this inverse problem is to infer the properties of the conductor from this data.
 We perform a differentiable simulation of this setup to optimize the center and radius of a conducting circle.
 The frames on the left show the progression of the optimization (columns (a)), while the rightmost two columns reveal how the predicted voltages become increasingly consistent with the measurement (columns (d)).